 You may wish to use the following Venn diagram as a template for your classroom discussion, and solicit examples of each type of text as indicated by the arrows.
 The fiction and non-fiction bubbles overlap here on purpose: authors weave facts into fictional tales in historical novels, for example, and pepper textbooks with unverifiable speculative accounts.
 Cultural perspectives also help define text categories, for example: traditional Ikxaréeyav story for Hunting Luck is considered to be fiction by some people, and non-fiction by traditional Karuk Natives.
+Tell students that a traditional Karuk origin story, like many other traditional Native American stories, is only told in the winter.
+In our area, this means that these stories are told when it is cold enough for snow to be in the high mountains.

-After you have explained some of the differences in the organizational structure of texts, tell students that they will begin this lesson with a text called First Hunt, written by Monique\Sonoquie.
+After you have explained some of the differences in the organizational structure of texts, tell students that they will begin this lesson with a text called First Hunt, written by Monique_Sonoquie.
 Leave your text structure/organizational chart up for students to refer to during class discussion and at the end of the lessons when they will complete their comparative analysis of the texts.